 Embedded JSON-LD is very popular for embedding Schema.org metadata.
 This can lead to false positives when looking for ActivityPub objects.

-ActivityPub to HTML
+ActivityPub ID to HTML Document

 These techniques require the ActivityPub object's URL as input.
 Often, the object's URL is obtained either as a property of another ActivityPub object, or from the id property of the ActivityPub JSON-LD document.